 Backpacking food has changed a lot since the days when Scouts bought chili and beef stew for their 50 milers and cooked dinner by setting the cans in the fire.
 Just in the past decade, a large number of suppliers have introduced a variety of tasty, nutritious dehydrated meals that eliminate a lot of the shopping and food-repacking that used to be part of a long-term backpacking adventure.

-Many backpacking classes teach that an individual requires 3,000 to 4,000 calories per day.
-To put this in perspective, a typical one cup serving of a dehydrated backpacking meal provides about 250 calories.
-Therefore, you would need about 12 to 20 servings in a day to provide your energy requirements.
+Many backpacking classes teach that an individual requires 2,000 to 3,000 calories per day.
+To put this in perspective, a typical one cup serving of a dehydrated backpacking meal provides about 300 calories.
+Therefore, you would need about ten servings in a day to provide your energy requirements.
 That is a lot of food – so make adjustments according to the needs and appetites of your group.
 It is critical that a Scout properly fuel his body to maintain energy.

 Sometimes Scouts do not want to eat because they are tired or because they think they are not hungry.
 The trek leader should be watching to make sure that everyone is consuming enough calories to keep them going.

-5. When cooking pasta, turn off the stove when it is about half way done.
+- When cooking pasta, turn off the stove when it is about halfway done.
 The pasta will continue to cook in the hot water.
 (And don’t strain the pasta through a shirt.
 The stickiness doesn’t come out of the shirt, even after repeated stream washings.)

-9. Learn how to dehydrate your own food and you will save money in the long run.
+- Learn how to dehydrate your own food and you will save money in the long run.
 Serious backpackers have food dehydrators (or have friends with dehydrators).
-They spend hours measuring, drying, and packaging their meals.
+They spend hours measuring, drying and packaging their meals.
 Start rehydrating dinner during the mid-afternoon rest stop and when you get to camp your dinner will be ready a lot faster.

 Scout Leaders (and some Scouts) can get very cranky in the morning if they don’t have their cup of coffee.
 Here are some suggestions on how to brew the best trail cup possible.